Ravencentric/archivefile/docs/index.md

     archive.write_text("spam and eggs", arcname="recipe.txt") # Write a string to the archive as recipe.txt
     archive.write_bytes(b"0101001010100101", arcname="terminator.py")  # Write bytes to the archive as terminator.py
 ```

-Refer to the [API reference](https://ravencentric.github.io/archivefile/api-reference/archivefile/) for more details.

 ## License